Olhão travel guide (2025)

 While the town of Olhão doesn’t have any beaches, you can take a boat from Olhão to several stunning islands.
 Such a boat trip is highly recommended.
 These islands have beautiful beaches.

-Ilha da Armona.
-This island near the coast of Olhão has many kilometres of unspoiled beach.
+The island Ilha da Armona near the coast of Olhão has many kilometres of unspoiled beach.
 The sand is white and you will have plenty of space on the beach.
 Perfect destination for a daytrip.

 Restaurants